 - Data Access on Your Phone: Unless you only plan to use Google Maps in China while connected to Wifi, you’ll need to consider the need for data access on your phone.
 This will allow you to use your phone, and view maps, while you’re out and about.

 - Access to Blocked Services: As I’ve already stated, China blocks services like Instagram, Facebook, YouTube, Google Maps and many other blocked websites and apps in China.
 It sucks, but that’s reality.
 Once you connect to a network, you’ll need to find a way to circumvent this blocking…or use another service.

 Before I run you through the alternative app choices (and why they’re both good and bad options), let me share with you quick solutions to the above problems:

 - SOLUTION – Data Access: There are three different ways I recommend to get data access on your phone in China.
 The easiest is to purchase international roaming on your existing mobile plan.
 It works well but is usually expensive.
 The second option is to find and buy the best China SIM card for your own phone or rent a China phone to use.
 This is cheaper but requires more time and know-how to set up.
 The final option is to use only WiFi in China, which really only works when you use a global WiFi unit to stay connected.

 - SOLUTION – Blocked: As with any blocked websites and applications, the most common solution is something known as a Virtual Private Network or “VPN” for short.
 Connecting to a VPN on your phone is a legal way to bypass censorship and allow you to use Google Maps in China.
-Personally, I use and recommend ExpressVPN (think includes a special bonus of 3 free months).
+Personally, I use and recommend ExpressVPN (affiliate link includes a special bonus of 3 free months).

 If you’ve never used a VPN before, it’s basically a cheap piece of software that any expat in China uses on a daily basis (I subscribe to three different services, personally).